Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

 \subsubsection{Intermediate Optical Depths \& The ``Acceleration limited'' Regime}

-For this regime, we consider the left and middle panels in Figure \ref{fig:rhd_nH} with $\rm N_H\sim 10^{22}\, cm^{-2}$ and $\rm N_H\sim 10^{24} \, cm^{-2}$, which correspond to $\tau_{\rm geo} \sim 20$ and $\tau_{\rm geo} \sim 2000$ respectively.
+For this regime, we consider the left and middle panels in Figure \ref{fig:rhd_nH} with $\rm N_H\sim 10^{22}\, cm^{-2}$ and $\rm N_H\sim 10^{24} \, cm^{-2}$, which correspond to $\tau_{\rm geo} \sim 20$ ($\tau_{\rm IR} \sim 0.2$) and $\tau_{\rm geo} \sim 2000$ ($\tau_{\rm IR} \sim 20$) respectively.
 With reference to Figure \ref{fig:fullbox_gas_t}, we can see that to first order, the large-scale morphology of the RDIs does not show any significant changes when the simulations are run with our full radiative transfer treatment versus simply assuming a homogeneous radiation field.
 We do note the formation of a thin high density \textquote{slab} at the base of the box in the middle panel of Figure \ref{fig:rhd_nH}.
-This ''slab'' acts as a opaque wall that gets lifted by the incident photons, and effectively translates the wind upwards without significant distortions to its morphology.
-Nonetheless, this \textquote{slab} does not significantly affect integrated surface density along the line-of-sight or any of the macro-scale properties of the column above it such as the CMF or clumping factor profile.
+This ''slab'' acts as an opaque wall that gets lifted by the incident photons, and effectively translates the wind upwards without significant distortions to its morphology.
+Nonetheless, this \textquote{slab} does not significantly affect the integrated surface density along the line-of-sight or any of the macro-scale properties of the column above it, such as the CMF or clumping factor profile.
 Therefore, we conclude that using the homogeneous radiation approximation is sufficient within this regime.
-We show below that the key is that the radiation diffusion time is still fast compared to timescales like the wind launch and instability growth timescales, so the radiation field is smooth.
+We emphasize, as shown in the following section, that the key factor is the radiation diffusion time compared to the wind launch and instability growth timescales.
+When the radiation diffusion time is fast compared to these timescales, the radiation field is smooth, and the homogeneous radiation approximation is valid.